7

 Powered by

-The Seal U is very much aimed at family SUV owners who aren’t quite ready to make the full switch to electricity yet.
-Rivals include PHEV versions of the Volkswagen Tiguan, Kia Sportage and Toyota RAV4.
+The Seal U is very much aimed at family SUV owners who aren’t quite ready to make the full switch to electric cars just yet.
+Rivals include PHEV versions of the Volkswagen Tiguan, Kia Sportage and Toyota RAV4, all of which are produced in Europe - can the Seal U convince the public that it's one of the best Chinese options out there?

 Advertisement